passportxyz/passport-docs/pages/building-with-passport/smart-contracts/integrating-onchain-stamp-data.md

 ### Retrieving a score

 Passport scores are calculated by summing weights assigned to each specific Stamp.
-Gitcoin have defined a list of Stamp weights that are used when scoring is done by the smart contract.
+Passport has defined a list of Stamp weights that are used when scoring is done by the smart contract.
 The contract exposes a public function, `getScore()` that returns the Passport score for a given user.
 You can call the function in the same way as for `getPassportInfo()`.

 ```typescript